 In a separate bowl, whisk together your wet ingredients: buttermilk, melted coconut oil, vanilla, and egg.

 Pour the wet mixture into the dry mixture bowl and stir with a spatula or wooden spoon until combined.
-Then let sit for 10 minutes in the fridge.
+Let sit for 10 minutes in the fridge.
 This allows your mixture to truly mix together for a more light and fluffy waffle texture.

 By letting your batter sit or ‘rest’ in the fridge, you are letting the batter cool down which helps keep the insides from overcooking while the exteriors get nice and crisp in your waffle iron.
-So it’s all in the details.
+It’s all in the details.